anthonynguyen-dev/password-generator/README.md

 # Password Generator

-It is an webpage that helps generate a password based on the certain questions the user answers after clicking the "Generate Password" button
+It is an webpage that helps generate a password based on the certain questions the user answers after clicking the "Generate Password" button this may include numbers, uppercase letters, lowercase letters, and special characters.

 ## Contact Me!